 9 a.m.-4 p.m., Monday through Friday

-The post office lobby will be open 24/7 during the semester for access to the student mailboxes and the UMASS Five College Credit Union ATM.
+The post office lobby will be open 24/7 during the semester for access to the student mailboxes and the University of Massachusetts Five College Credit Union ATM.

 We also provide UPS (United Parcel Service) Shipping.